starryalley/Anduril2/README.md

 noctigon-kr4:
 - D4v2 aluminum, 5A linear driver with Luminus SST-20 4000K
 - D4v2 titanium, 5A linear driver with Cree XP-L HI T6 8D 2800K (ramp floor=4, jump_start_level=31)
-- DW4 9A linear driver with 16-LED mule of Nichia E21A 4500/2700 mix (for mule, revert `f43796f fsm-misc: use AUX LED to blink digits`)
+- DW4 9A linear driver with 16-LED mule of Nichia E21A 4500/2700 mix (for mule, add `#define IS_MULE` in config header)

 noctigon-kr4-219b (50% FET):
 - D4v2 antique brass, 9A linear driver with Nichia 219b SW35